vimc/montagu/README.md

 ## Deploy
 1. `./run.sh`.
 This will deploy the database, the API, and the Modelling groups Contribution Portal.
 2. `./insert-test-data.sh`.
 The password is "changeme".
 (On Windows, you can run `./insert-test-data.ps1` instead.)
-3. Add a user account for yourself: `./cli.sh add`
-4. Give yourself permission to log in to the contrubution portal:
-  * `./cli.sh addRole USERNAME user`
-  * `./cli.sh addRole USERNAME member modelling-group IC-Garske`

 Open `http://localhost:8081` in a browser to view the portal.
+The default credentials are "test.user@imperial.ac.uk" with password "password".
+See below for creating new users.

 ## Stop
 To stop Montagu, pressing Ctrl+C may be enough, but if not: run `docker-compose down`

+## Creating new users
+1. Add a user account for yourself: `./cli.sh add`
+1. Give yourself permission to log in to the contrubution portal:
+  * `./cli.sh addRole USERNAME user`
+  * `./cli.sh addRole USERNAME member modelling-group IC-Garske`